kebaldwi/DNAC-TEMPLATES/LABS/LAB-2-Wireless-Automation/Certificates.md

 **Complete the following tasks:**

-1. Double click on the DNA Center link to open a session
+1. Double click on the Cisco Catalyst Center link to open a session

-2. Log in to Cisco DNA Center with the following credentials **username: `maglev`** and **password: `C1sco12345`**
+2. Log in to Cisco Catalyst Center with the following credentials **username: `maglev`** and **password: `C1sco12345`**

    ![json](./images/Cert-CSR-2.png?raw=true "Import JSON")

-3. Within Cisco DNA Center issue the `pwd` command and ensure we are in the path `/home/maglev`
+3. Within Cisco Catalyst Center issue the `pwd` command and ensure we are in the path `/home/maglev`

 4. Create and then change directory to `/home/maglev/certs` by issuing the command `mkdir certs && cd certs`